 When a company like Danfoss sets about introducing a new, technically advanced product, the aim is to present it as simply as possible, whilst also wowing the audience.
 How then, does the marketing manager manage both challenges?
 They tell a story.
 Stories capture people's imagination and illustrate and inspire in a completely fresh way – one that the bare facts simply can't deliver.

-We have had the pleasure of producing this commercial for Linak that represents their IPx6 Washable DURA for adjustable hospital equipment.
+We have had the pleasure of producing this commercial for Linak that presents their IPx6 Washable DURA for adjustable hospital equipment.

 We created this commercial for Cibes that shows how their product, Cibes EcoSilent, can be an integrated part of our lives.

-We have made this assembly film for Geberit, which quickly and simply represents how to install a toilet.
+We have made this assembly film for Geberit, which quickly and simply presents how to install a toilet.

 We produced this assembly film for Rockfon that shows how their product Rockfon Mono Acoustic is installed.

-“You are in good hands with Cadesign – they are innovative, visionary, friendly, solution-oriented and an amazing soundcard.
+“You are in good hands with Cadesign – they are innovative, visionary, friendly, solution-oriented and an amazing sounding board.
 You are definitely a front-runner if you choose them!
 I would not be without them.”
 Mia Thøisen, Egernsund Tegl.

 We produced this assembly film for Siemens, which shows how easy and simple you can install Siemens’ water heaters.